whippet-code/portfolio/src/content/work/nested/our-list.md

 ## Build Notes

 Built using vanilla javascript, html and css.
 The app is hosted on firebase and uses a firebase database to store the data.
 The app is designed to be a simple, easy to use tool.
 With a firebase backend, the app is designed is then used via the browser but using a service worker, the app can be installed on a mobile device and used offline.
 Currently used by myself and partner to keep track of our shopping list.
+"Ladies choice is an in-house joke which usually means buy cake."
 Hosted at [https://our-list.onrender.com//](https://our-list.onrender.com/)